Cray-HPE/docs-csm/operations/system_configuration_service/Set_BMC_Credentials.md

 # Set BMC Credentials

-Redfish BMCs are installed in the system with default credentials.
-After the machine is shipped, credentials must be changed on all BMCs.
+Redfish BMCs are installed on the system with default credentials.
+After the machine is shipped, all BMC credentials must be changed.

 BMC credentials may be set with either the System Configuration Service \(SCSD\), or with the System Administrator Toolkit's `sat bmccreds` command.
 Both methods